ArduCAM/Arduino/README.md

 The basic libraries are composed by two sub-libraries one is ArduCAM and the other is UTFT4ArduCAM_SPI.
 These two libraries should be copied right under the libraries of Arduino directory in order to be recognized by the Arduino IDE. <br>
 The ArduCAM library is the core library for ArduCAM shields.
 It contains supported image sensor drivers and user land API functions which issue capture or image data read commands .There is also an example directory inside the ArduCAM library which illustrates most function of the ArduCAM shields.
 The existing examples are plug and play without need to write a single line of code.  <br>
-The UTFT4ArduCAM_SPI library is modified version of UTFT which is written by Henning Karlsen from?http://www.henningkarlsen.com/electronics.
+The UTFT4ArduCAM_SPI library is modified version of UTFT which is written by [Henning Karlsen](http://www.henningkarlsen.com/electronics).
 We ported it to support ArduCAM shield with LCD screen.
 So the UTFT4ArduCAM_SPI library is only needed when using the ArduCAM-LF model. <br>

 # How to use